stephenmckinney/vim-dochub/README.markdown

 How to use it
 -------------

-When your cursor is on a jQuery method, type `jj` (or your own mapping, see settings for that) and the plugin will open a new tab in your browser (or a new instance of the browser) to the related docs.
+When your cursor is on a jQuery method, type `JJ` (or your own mapping, see settings for that) and the plugin will open a new tab in your browser (or a new instance of the browser) to the related docs.
 That's all.